scryptonight/escrow/README.md

 others, and the ones that don't use them complain about it.

 ### How to run the test suite
-- From the command line, in the `kaupa` directory, run `scrypto test`
+- From the command line, in the `escrow` directory, run `scrypto test`

 ### How to generate the documentation
-- From the command line, in the `kaupa` directory, run `cargo doc`
+- From the command line, in the `escrow` directory, run `cargo doc`

 The generated web pages contain detailed documentation on how the blueprint works.